Short Stories About Communication & Miscommunication: Skills & Barriers

 “The Reticence of Lady Anne” by Saki

-Egbert tries to smooth things over with his wife.
-They had argued, so he tries to get her talking again, but she’s uncooperative.
+Egbert tries to smooth things over with his wife, after they argued earlier.
+He tries to get her talking again, but she’s uncooperative.
+(Read here)

 “Who Said We All Have to Talk Alike” by Wilma Elizabeth McDaniel